 Now that the black trend is here, we will be seeing a lot more black sofas!
 Here’s an Ask Maria post about decorating around one.
-What colours go best with black furniture?
+What colours work best with black furniture?

 However, if your entire room is already shades of black and grey, you’re probably wondering what colour curtains will work or what colour cushions will make the room happier?
 Well, it’s kinda too late.
 This post explains WHY.